mtahle/Slack-Status-Board-01/README.md

 # Slack-Status-Board-01
-This is an ESP8266 project on Arduino platform, were it retrieves a user profile status from Slack.
+This is an ESP8266 project on Arduino platform, where it retrieves a user profile status from Slack.

 ![](demo.gif)
 ## To get started: